 We know these and other legal standards inside and out.
 We understand how to use them to your best advantage.
 If the police violated your rights in some way, we can use this as a bargaining tool to convince the prosecutor to reduce the charges.
 We may even be able to persuade the judge to dismiss your case.

-If the prosecutor is not willing to negotiate for a lesser charge, we are uniquely qualified to build a strong case for your defense and fight for you in court.
+If the prosecutor is not willing to negotiate for a lesser charge, our DUI lawyer in Chester County is uniquely qualified to build a strong case for your defense and fight for you in court.

-What Legal Strategies Will a Lawyer Use to Defend Me?
+What Legal Strategies Will a DUI Lawyer Use to Defend Me?